Geigerkind/Rusty-Template/README.md

 - Automatic deployment to the production server
 - Database changes management
 - NGINX hardening (h2 and Brotli compression enabled)
+- SSH hardening
+- Port hardening
+- Backend and system metrics visualization using Prometheus and Grafana
 - Clean and maintainable architecture

 #### Backend